 Regardless of whether upper management supports your positive change or not, whether your team is eager for improvement or not, and whether you have many financial resources at your disposal or not.

-This five-step plan is one that I wish I could tell my younger, 26 year-old self starting out as a first-time manager.
-It would have saved me a lot of heartache, for sure.
+This five-step plan is one that I wish I could tell my younger, 26-year-old self starting out as a first-time manager.
+It would have saved me a lot of heartaches, for sure.

 Take Action - Five Steps to Ignite Positive Change Today and Engage Your Team

 As you read through the five steps, notice how positive, consistent language use undergirds everything.

 To lead you need to know where you are going.
 First and foremost figure out where you are now, figure out the vision for where you want to be and then get everyone on your team aligned with that understanding.

 Say out aloud to your colleagues, your boss, and your team members, “We are here and we want to go there.”

 Make it compelling and use words that make emotional connections.
 Help others to see that how you get from here to there is important and it is filled with daily tasks, decisions and projects.